Stories

 Wearing the hijab in St. John’s

-Parisā reflects on the politics of wearing the hijab, the head scarf worn by some Muslim women in public, and her experiences as an Iranian woman in St. John’s.
+Parisā reflects on the politics of wearing the hijab, the headscarf worn by some Muslim women in public, and her experiences as an Iranian woman in St. John’s.

 Religion Culture Challenges Experience Encounter Employment Clothing Sociality Muslim Community